-Type of financial asset Control of the property of the property talenhane deposits.
-Since Security Deposit Security deposit is in the nature of statutory deposits like electricity, telephone deposits.
-Since they are kept with Government bodies, there is low risk.
+Type of financial asset Security deposit is in the nature of statutory deposits like electricity, telephone deposits.
+Since Security Deposit the ware kept with Government bodies, there is low risk.
 Loans/ Bank guarantee to related party Loan/ Bank Guarantee to group companies are considered to be good and there are neither been any past instances of default and also management doesn't expect any default in case of group receivables.
 Retention money/ Grant receivable Retention money/ grant majorly pertain to Government receivables.
-Hence there is no major risk of bad debts.
+Hence there is no majorisk of bad debts.